Cucumber Mint Salad

 - Add the water and bring to a boil and reserve until the hazelnut butter is ready.

-- Toast the hazelnuts in the oven until golden, about 10 minutes.
-When ready, add them while still hot to a food processor and blend until completely smooth with like a nut butter. (see Recipe Notes below)
+Toast the hazelnuts in the oven until golden, about 10 minutes.
+When ready, add them while still hot to a food processor and blend until completely smooth like a nut butter. (see Recipe Notes below)

 - Add the hot favas and salt and puree until smooth, adding the liquid as needed to make a smooth and creamy hummus.